 The continued necessity of social distancing during the coronavirus pandemic has many people looking to the upcoming holiday season with trepidation.
-Halloween is almost certain to be a different experience this year, and as cases and deaths continue to rise in the U.S., it’s looking like Christmas will take a hit as well.
+Thanksgiving will be much different this year, and as cases and deaths continue to rise in the U.S., it’s looking like Christmas will take a hit as well.
 Mall Santas, a staple of every Christmas season, may be forced to skip appearances this year in the interest of safety.

 Retailers across the country rely on the holiday season for some of their biggest numbers of the year.
 Employing a mall Santa as a lure for shopping families has proved immensely effective for decades, but 2020 may prove too dangerous for even this lighthearted tradition.

 Many businesses have been banking on the possibility that COVID-19 would be eradicated in time for the holidays.
 The virus, which has continued to ravage the U.S. since March, is expected to experience a second wave as winter closes in.
 That likely means retailers are headed toward a dry season, with most shoppers opting for the safety of online shopping.

 The men playing Santa are typically older, as retailers prefer a genuine beard and belly.
 In the year of COVID-19, the prospect of exposing men in their 60s and 70s to dozens of children per day is unwise, not to mention the exposure between family groups waiting in line.
 Many men who find work as Santas likely have pre-existing health problems, which put them at high risk from COVID-19.